-The fast growing Protestant movement of Pentecostalism has been named after the Feast of Pentecost and gathers nowadays approximately 300 million believers throughout the world.
+The fast-growing Protestant movement of Pentecostalism has been named after the Feast of Pentecost.
+It gathers nowadays approximately 300 million believers throughout the world.

 Pentecost Day in France

-After a procession from Notre-Dame Cathedral in Paris, it was traditional to release birds and pigeons.
+After a procession from Notre Dame Cathedral in Paris, it was tradition to release birds and pigeons.

-The celebration of Pentecost is a very important time for the Catholic Church.
-In fact it is during Pentecost that confirmation ceremonies take place.
+The celebration of Pentecost is a significant time for the Catholic Church.
+In fact, it is during Pentecost that confirmation ceremonies take place.

-Every year during the weekend of Pentecost, thousands of Catholic pilgrims walk 100 kilometres between Notre-Dame in Paris and Chartres Cathedral, thus following the traditional pilgrimage of “Notre Dame de Chrétienté”.
+Every year during the weekend of Pentecost, thousands of Catholic pilgrims walk 100 kilometres between Notre Dame in Paris and Chartres Cathedral.
+In doing so, they follow the traditional pilgrimage of “Notre Dame de Chrétienté”.

-Believers who are confirmed (often teenagers from 12 to 18 year old) are anointed with Chrism by a bishop or a priest after the laying on of hands.
-The ritual liquid is a mixture of olive oil and perfume which symbolises the gift of the Holy Spirit.
+Confirmed believers (often teenagers from 12 to 18 years old) are anointed with Chrism by a bishop or a priest after laying on hands.
+The ritual liquid is a mixture of olive oil and perfume, symbolising the gift of the Holy Spirit.

-In France, before the Revolution, the entire week after Pentecost was a public holiday.
-In 1801, the Concordat between Napoleon and Pope Pie VI, limited this period and only Monday remained as a day off.
+Before the French Revolution, the entire week after Pentecost was a public holiday in France.
+In 1801, the Concordat between Napoleon and Pope Pie VI limited this period; only Monday remained as a day off.

-In 2004, the government led by Prime minister Jean-Pierre Raffarin made Pentecost Monday an unpaid work day.
+In 2004, the government of Prime minister Jean-Pierre Raffarin made Pentecost Monday an unpaid workday.
 The proceeds from this day went towards funds to care for elderly and disabled people to improve their quality of life.

-Facing strong public opposition, newly elected French President Nicolas Sarkozy once again changed the rules in 2008.
-Pentecost Monday was reestablished as a day off.
-Therefore the actual day for unpaid work to help the elderly has since been negotiated by companies and organisations, and their social partners.
+Facing intense public opposition, newly elected French President Nicolas Sarkozy once again changed the rules in 2008.
+He reestablished Pentecost Monday as a day off.
+Therefore the actual day for unpaid work to help the elderly has since been negotiated by companies and organisations and their social partners.

 Pentecost Day is celebrated on the seventh Sunday after Easter.
 Therefore, because the date for Easter changes each year, so does that of Pentecost.
 Here are the dates for the coming years: